youla-dev/godenv/README.md

 # godenv — a proper package to read `.env` files

+## Current state

+⚠️ The repository is in active development state.
+It's not rready to use yet.

 ## Pronunciation

 `godenv` stands for go-dot-env.
 It is pronounced as `goh denv`, not as `gahd env`.